fengzi258/Ocean-R1/README.md

 - **Visual-Only Training**: We trained Qwen2.5-VL-3B-Instruct on the [OpenV-R1 Training Visual Dataset](https://huggingface.co/datasets/minglingfeng/Openv_R1_collected_visual_data) using GRPO with a rule-based reward function.

-- **Multimodal Training**: We trained Qwen2.5-VL-3B-Instruct on a combined dataset integrating both text and visual data.
+- **Multimodal Training**: We are training Qwen2.5-VL-3B-Instruct on a combined dataset integrating both text and visual data.
 The results of these experiments will be released in the near future.

 This systematic exploration aims to evaluate the efficacy of GRPO in enhancing multimodal reasoning capabilities and to provide insights into the interplay between visual and textual modalities in complex reasoning tasks.